-How to Buy NEM – A Beginner’s Guide
+How to Buy NEM (XEM) – A Beginner’s Guide

 NEM is a blockchain protocol developed in Singapore back in 2015, that aims to be a fast and robust payment system.
-In this post, I’ll explain what NEM is in a nutshell, review its differences from other cryptocurrencies and also explain how you can buy its currency, XEM.
+In this post, I’ll explain what NEM is, review its differences from other cryptocurrencies and also explain how you can buy its currency, XEM, online.

 NEM uses XEM tokens as its peer to peer currency.
-In order to buy NEM tokens you’ll need to do the following:
+In order to buy XEM tokens you’ll need to do the following:

-- Get a NEM wallet (e.g. Coinomi, Exodus)
+- Get an NEM wallet (e.g. Coinomi, Exodus)

-That’s it!
-If you want a more detailed explanation about NEM and how to buy it keep on reading.
-Here’s what I’ll cover:
+That’s how to buy NEM in a nutshell.
+If you want a more detailed explanation about NEM and how to buy it keep on reading, here’s what I’ll cover:

 - What is NEM in a Nutshell?

-- How to Buy NEM is 3 Steps
+- How to Buy NEM in 3 Steps

 - Conclusion – Is NEM a Good Investment?

-NEM (XEM), which stands for New Economic Movement, is a decentralized, peer-to-peer cryptocurrency and blockchain platform that launched in March 2015 in Singapore.
+NEM, which stands for New Economy Movement, is a decentralized, peer-to-peer cryptocurrency and blockchain platform that launched in March 2015 in Singapore.